rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

 ## 3. Running the Simulation models

 ### 3.1.
-Create Treatment Chain
+Create Treatment train
-To create the treatment chain, the required units have to be imported.
+To create the treatment train, the required units have to be imported.
 For **Example 1** which consists of four technologies:
 - Nanofiltration (NF),
 - Multiple Feed Plug Flow Reactor (MF-PFR),